Esri/workflowmanager-createjob-widget/README.md

 ## Deployment

-The ArcGIS Workflow Manager Create Job Custom Widget can be used in the following [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/) environments:
+The Workflow Manager Create Job custom widget can be used in the following [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/) environments:
 * [Web AppBuilder Portal Edition](http://server.arcgis.com/en/portal/latest/use/welcome.htm)
 * [Web AppBuilder Developer Edition](https://developers.arcgis.com/web-appbuilder/)

 Note: There is currently no support for custom widgets in the [Web AppBuilder Online Edition](http://doc.arcgis.com/en/web-appbuilder/).

 ### Web AppBuilder Portal Edition
 Instructions for using the Create Job widget with Web AppBuilder Portal Edition